-- i) First legal mortgage to be stamped to cover \$224,000,000 over commercial property located at 107 Constant Spring Road Kingston 10 St. Andrew registered at volume 1185 Folio 187 on the name of Jamaica Teachers Association Co-operative Credit Union Limited. - ii) Assignment of Fire and allied perils Insurnace over commercial property at 107 Constant Spring Road, Kingtson 10, St. Andrew for the full replacement value with JMMB Bank's interest as First Mortgage.
+- i) First legal mortgage to be stamped to cover \$224,000,000 over commercial property located at 107 Constant Spring Road Kingston 10 St. Andrew registered at volume 1185 Folio 187 in the name of Jamaica Teachers' Association Co-operative Credit Union Limited. - ii) Assignment of Fire and allied perils Insurnace over commercial property at 107 Constant Spring Road, Kingtson 10, St. Andrew for the full replacement value with JMMB Bank's interest as First Mortgage. - (b) The Co-operative obtained a line of credit from Jamaica Co-operative Credit Union League Limited (JCCUL) to assist with the financing of office space expansion and construction at the Constant Spring Road property in Kingston, to house head office.
+The mortgage principal amounts to \$300 million, which will be disbursed in three (3) tranches as follows: - i) First tranche \$218.5 million on 6 May 2024 - ii) Second tranche \$37.8 million on 22 July 2024 - iii) Third tranche \$43.7 million in 2025